mazurin1/Word-Guess-Game/README.md

 # Word-Guess-Game
-Create a game using Javascript
+Created a simple word guess game using Javascript